After screening is complete, hiring managers can use a number of methods to assess candidates, including interviews, exercises and reference checks.

 Evaluation of candidate responses to in-person assessments (interview and other assessments) should occur as soon as possible after the assessment so that information is fresh in the hiring manager's memory.

 The evaluation of each response and exercise is to determine whether or not the candidate meets expectations with respect to each competency.
-These results must be recorded on a Candidate Evaluation Summary form (Out-of-Scope, In-Scope).
+These results must be recorded on a Candidate Evaluation Summary Form (Out-of-Scope, In-Scope, Relatively Equal).

 All assessment information (interview, other assessments, reference checks) should be weighed appropriately and will determine whether or not the candidate meets all requirements for the job.
 From there, depending on employment type and scope, a selection decision can be made.